Benneee/Trillo/README.md

 # Trillo

-## Credit: Jonas Schmedtmann's Advanced CSS and SASS course
+Understanding Flexbox Practically with the Flexbox section in Jonas Schmedtmann's Advanced CSS and SASS course.